php-fig/fig-standards/proposed/cache.md

 and a matching value is found for that key, and that value has not expired, and the value is not invalid for some other reason.

 *    **Exists** - When the item exists in the cache at the time of this call.
-This is separate from isHit() because there's a potential race condition between the time exists() is called and get() being called so make sure to verify isHit() on all of the get() calls.
+As this is separate from isHit() there's a potential race condition between the time exists() is called and get() being called so Calling Libraries SHOULD make sure to verify isHit() on all of the get() calls.

 *    **Miss** - A cache miss is the opposite of a cache hit.
 A cache hit occurs when a Calling Library requests an item by key and that value not found for that